 Johnny Smith is the Julius C. "Bud" Shaw Professor of Sports History and Associate Professor of History.
 He is also the Interim Associate School Chair in the School of History and Sociology.

 Smith's research focuses on the history of sports and American culture.
-He has authored four books: War Fever: Boston, Baseball, and America in the Shadow of the Great War (written with Randy Roberts); A Season in the Sun: The Rise of Mickey Mantle (written with Randy Roberts); Blood Brothers: The Fatal Friendship Between Muhammad Ali and Malcolm X (written with Randy Roberts); and The Sons of Westwood: John Wooden, UCLA, and the Dynasty That Changed College Basketball.
-He is currently writng a book about the emergence of Michael Jordan as a celebrated American hero and how the country's racial politics shaped his ascendance in popular culture.
+He has authored five books: Jumpman: The Making and Meaning of Michael Jordan (forthcoming, November 2023); War Fever: Boston, Baseball, and America in the Shadow of the Great War (written with Randy Roberts); A Season in the Sun: The Rise of Mickey Mantle (written with Randy Roberts); Blood Brothers: The Fatal Friendship Between Muhammad Ali and Malcolm X (written with Randy Roberts); and The Sons of Westwood: John Wooden, UCLA, and the Dynasty That Changed College Basketball.

 He has won multiple book honors: Blood Brothers received the North American Society for Sport History (NASSH) Book Award; Choice named The Sons of Westwood an "Outstanding Academic Title"; and the Society for American Baseball Research (SABR) recognized War Fever with the Larry Ritter Book Award.